tera-alkahest/alkahest/Alkahest.Plugins.Python/README.md

 ## Usage

 The unit of encapsulation is a script package.
-Each directory under `Build\Python` is considered a package and will be loaded separately.
+Each directory under `Python` is considered a package and will be loaded separately.
 Within a package, you can have as many Python files as you need.
 To use someone else's script package, simply drop it into its own directory.